-3.1 The purpose of this policy is to comply with the Smoke Free Ontario Act (SFOA) as enacted on May 31, 2006 October 17, 2018.
-The policy shall provide the framework for the creation of an administrative procedure and protocol to be used at all board owned sites and property when dealing with smoking, tobacco product and cannabis use.
-The ultimate goal is to reduce smoking, tobacco product and cannabis use among students, staff, parents and visitors.
+3.1 The purpose of this policy is to comply with the Smoke Free Ontario Act (SFOA) as enacted on October 17, 2017, which is part of a provincial, comprehensive strategy to prevent young people from: the initiation and increased use of tobacco and vapour products; protect people from second-hand exposure to smoke and vapour; motivate and support people to successfully quit using tobacco; and identify and reduce disparities in tobacco use and related harms.
+The policy shall provide the framework for the creation of an administrative procedure and protocol to be used at all board owned sites and property when dealing with smoking, tobacco and cannabis use.
+The ultimate goal of this policy and administrative procedure is to prevent and reduce smoking, tobacco and cannabis use among students, staff, parents and visitors.